 James was first referred to Hemispheres by his parents, at the age of 4 years, due to general concerns with his overall development.
 James was withdrawn and preferred to play on his own, his speech was delayed and he had difficulty kicking and catching a ball.
 James was prone to emotional outbursts, and preferred to avoid activities which included pen and paper.

-James at the time of referral had recently started an independent Nursery where it was reported that he preferred to play on his own.
+At the time of referral he had recently started an independent Nursery where it was reported that he preferred to play on his own.
 The neurological assessment highlighted that James had no involuntary responses to the reflex in his hands but he had not developed the skills of finger isolation and he refused to copy age appropriate lines in the assessment.
 Sensitivity in the feet was accompanied by involuntary responses in both reflexes of the feet.
 A startle response to loud noise and touch was present and James tended to seek visual stimuli.
 James was not able to isolate the movements of his arms and legs, his balance was immature and he had weak postural tone.
 James found it diffiuclt to sit still, he could not engage in a shared activity, prefering to be on the move.

 The programme started by providing daily movements to stimulate the lower aspects of the brain stem, focusing on improving attention and interaction, to help James's interaction and engagement with others, particuarly at nursery.
 Specific massages to the hands and feet were given to increase the sensory arousal to the hands and encourage better processing for fine motor skills and balance.